awsdocs/aws-robomaker-developer-guide/doc_source/API_CreateSimulationJob.md

 Required: No

  ** [dataSources](#API_CreateSimulationJob_RequestSyntax) **   <a name="robomaker-CreateSimulationJob-request-dataSources"></a>
-The data sources for the simulation job\.
+Specify data sources to mount read\-only files from S3 into your simulation\.
+These files are available under `/opt/robomaker/datasources/data_source_name`\.
 There is a limit of 100 files and a combined size of 25GB for all `DataSourceConfig` objects\.
 Type: Array of [DataSourceConfig](API_DataSourceConfig.md) objects
 Array Members: Minimum number of 1 item\.
 Maximum number of 5 items\.